jhotmann/node-rename-cli/README.md

 Options:

- -h            Display this usage info
+ -h, --help      Display this usage info
- -v            Display rename version
+ -v, --version   Display rename version
- -u            Undo previous rename operation --r="RegEx"   See RegEx section for more information --f           Force overwrite without prompt when output file name already exists --s           Simulate rename and just print new file names --noindex     Do not append an index when renaming multiple files.
+ -u, --undo      Undo previous rename operation
+ -r "RegEx"      See RegEx section for more information -f, --force     Force overwrite without prompt when output file name already exists -s, --sim       Simulate rename and just print new file names -n, --noindex   Do not append an index when renaming multiple files.
 Use with caution.

 Available Variables:

  {{i}}           Index: The index of the file when renaming multiple files
  {{f}}           File name: The original name of the file
  {{fl}}          File name lower: The original name of the file in lower case
  {{fu}}          File name upper: The original name of the file in upper case
  {{fc}}          File name camel case: The original name of the file in camel case
  {{fp}}          File name pascal case: The original name of the file in pascal case
  {{r}}           RegEx: The match of the RegEx pattern specified in --r="..."
  {{p}}           Parent directory: The name of the parent directory
  {{y}}           Year: The current year
  {{m}}           Month: The current month
  {{d}}           Day: The current day
  {{g}}           GUID: A globally unique identifier
  {{eiso}}        Exif ISO: Photo ISO value
  {{efnum}}       Exif FNumber: Photo FNumber value
  {{eex}}         Exif Exposure Time: Photo exposure time value
  {{ey}}          Exif Year: Year the photo was taken
  {{em}}          Exif Month: Month the photo was taken
  {{ed}}          Exif Day: Day the photo was taken

 RegEx: